If you’re planning a long weekend trip to the Windy City and aren’t quite sure what to do, keep reading for our epic 3 days in Chicago itinerary!

 I’m sure you’re ready to eat your hand by now, but you’ve just got to soldier on for a bit longer.
 Trust me, it’s going to be worth the wait!

-On the other side of the river, you’ll find the Magnificent Mile.
-This is Chicago’s premier commercial district, full of high-end shops, nice restaurants, and boutique hotels.
+On the other side of the Chicago River, you’ll find the Magnificent Mile, a short stretch of Michigan Avenue in downtown Chicago.
+This is the city’s premier commercial district, full of high-end shops, nice restaurants, and boutique hotels.

 Along the Magnificent Mile, you’ll also see several historic skyscrapers, such as the Wrigley Building, Tribune Tower, and the Old Watertower.

 The latter is home to the City Gallery, which has Chicago-focused photography exhibits.
 It’s totally free to visit, so you may as well check out while you’re in the area.